RaazBabbar/WebScrapper/readme.txt

 2. add expath inputs and method of capture, whether screenshot, plain text or html.
 3. add url inputs

+# No need to use 3rd party modules to generate pdf.
+Use simple JS print api .. follow https://stackoverflow.com/a/33890644/3552089

 In Popup
 1. Show preview of captures